 - Click Save.

-Your chosen email service provider (ESP) also has its options to set this up with them.
+Your chosen email marketing service also has its options to set this up with them.
+(If you didn’t pick one yet, then check out this article here)

 They may have a more robust system like sending multiple emails over the course of days, for example.
 It’s definitely worth looking into seeing if it’s a better option for your case.